 The department has a subspecialty practice model with seven gynecologic pathologists and five breast pathologists.
 Institutional strengths include the Alvin J. Siteman Cancer Center, a nationally recognized center of excellence and member of the National Comprehensive Cancer Network.
 There are eight gynecologic oncologists and six breast surgeons on the faculty, ensuring a steady stream of surgical material.

 The selective (surgical) pathology fellowship at Washington University is recognized as one of the oldest, largest and most successful programs of its kind.
 In 2018, the Department of Pathology & Immunology completed a transition to a fully subspecialized sign-out model.
-Under the leadership of Richard Cote, MD, named department head in 2019, the department is embarking on the next stage of this evolution by creating opportunities for subspecialty anatomic pathology training.
-The department is currently applying for ACGME accreditation for the program.
-We anticipate that the program will be accredited by the time the first fellow graduates in 2021.
+Under the leadership of Richard Cote, MD, named department head in 2019, the department is embarking on the next stage of this evolution by creating opportunities for subspecialty anatomic pathology training. he ACGME granted the Gynecologic and Breast Pathology Fellowship initial accreditation on April 21, 2020.

 The breast pathology fellow manages the subspecialized breast pathology service, supervising a junior resident (usually PGY-2).
 The fellow reviews slides on half of in-house cases and on consults, which includes pre-dictating cases, coordinating ancillary testing and communicating preliminary diagnoses to clinical staff as needed.
 The fellow meets daily with the assigned attending for case review and sign-out.
 Because of the vital importance of gross examination in breast pathology, the breast pathology fellow completes competency-based grossing of selected large cases during a credentialing period and is excused from grossing once competencies are met.
 The breast pathology fellow presents at a weekly tumor board.